-This is Amanda’s 7th summer in the leadership of Tel Noar.
-She has served as Assistant Director since 2019, immersed in all the planning, support, hiring, training, and management to create an excellent camping experience.
+This will be Amanda’s 8th summer in the leadership of Tel Noar.
+Before her current role, she served as Assistant Director for three years, immersed in all the planning, support, hiring, training, and management to create an excellent camping experience.
 She previously served as CTN’s Program Director for three years.
 Passionate about youth development, Amanda is an experienced educator with background as a K-12 synagogue educator, youth director, and high school teacher.
 Amanda holds a BA from the University of Florida and has attended law school.
 She says, “Growing up at summer camp taught me so much about friendship, independence, and the value of sleepaway camp for growth and confidence.
 I am so thrilled to create these kinds of experiences as part of the Camp Tel Noar family!”

 When you call to enroll or ask questions, you’ll likely speak with Sara first.
 Sara has joined Tel Noar’s year-round team in 2022.
 She brings with her a strong background in nonprofit administration and the arts, having worked at the Whitney Museum of Art and MoMA in New York.
 Sara holds an MA in Art, Education, & Community Practices from New York University and a BFA in Fine Arts from UMass Boston.

 Our most tenured member of staff, Sharon has nurtured every camper and staffperson for 52 summers.
 The Sharon Lasky Scholarship Fund honors all that she means to CTN—and her commitment to camp families.

 Sharon is a hug when you feel far from home, a wise friend when you want kindness and perspective, the smiling bringer-of-mail, and our unofficial camp historian and storyteller.
 She’s bubbly, fun, and a wonderful resource for our campers, staff, and community.